 David Moffat Drummond Blakely’s motor racing career was brief.
 It only lasted from 1951 to 1955 as it was cut short by his death so we will never know if he could have gone on to greater things.
 His step-father, Humphrey Cook, encouraged David to try the hotel trade but David’s real interest was motor racing.

 He started racing in club events in 1951 with a lightweight, ex-Le Mans, H.R.G. with which he had some success.
 The H.R.G. was one of a pair that Len Gibbs of Slades Garage, Penn, had purchased in 1950.
 Gibbs kept one of them (HXR 530) which he and his wife Bluebelle raced regularly, but sold the second one (HLO 168) to Michael Keen who soon passed it on to David Blakely.
+Herbert Druce remembers Michael Keen moved away from Tylers Green after he was involved in an accident at Goodwood, and David Blakely calling at the garage most days, living at The Orchard, only a few yards up Beacon Hil from Slades Garage.

 During 1952 Blakely raced it several times at Goodwood and took part in the 8 Clubs Meeting at Silverstone (where Bluebelle Gibbs was also competing) before returning to Goodwood for the 9 Hour Race where he shared the driving with Anthony Findlater finishing 11th.